 Justice is delivered timely by competent, ethical, and independent representatives and neutrals who are of sufficient number, have adequate resources, and reflect the makeup of the communities they serve.

 These four universal principles are further developed in the following nine factors of the WJP Rule of Law Index, which measures how the rule of law is experienced by ordinary people in 99 countries around the globe.

 The Rule of Law and the Obama Administration

-In examining the activities of the Obama Administration, and using the above definitions and information as a measuring stick, I believe the Administration operates consistently outside the laws of the land.
+In examining the activities of the Obama Administration and using the above definitions and information as a measuring stick, I believe the Administration operated consistently outside the laws of the land as does the Biden Administration.
 Their activities are destructive to the Constitutional provisions under which we should be governed.
 Our lawmakers are derelict in the performance of their Constitutional duties that they were elected to perform.
-The United States is in grave danger from the conditions that exist.by
+The United States is in grave danger from the conditions that exist.